Experts eye more travel testing to contain COVID in Hawaii

 After months of mandatory quarantines, business closures and virtually no tourists, Hawaii had among the lowest infection rates in the nation.
 Then, in October 2020, the state allowed travelers to skip quarantine with a single pre-flight test.

-Infection rates increased, but they remained low compared to other states.
+Infection rates increased, but they remained low compared with other states.
 Some of that has been attributed to a severely crippled tourism industry and a lack of participation in leisure travel.
 And some believe visitors do not see the incentive to test after arrival when facing quarantine away from home.

-But when travel numbers increased this summer, so too did infection rates.
+But when travel numbers increased this summer, so did infection rates.

 In July, Hawaii lifted its quarantine and testing requirements for vaccinated travelers.
-A month later the state was in the throws of a record surge of delta variant cases that were filling hospitals and leaving more people dead than at any other time in the pandemic.
+A month later, the state was in the throes of a record surge of delta variant cases that were filling hospitals and leaving more people dead than at any other time in the pandemic.

 Before July, Hawaii reported a seven-day average of 46 daily cases.
 In the first week of September, that number was up to nearly 900.
 Case rates have slowly begun to decline since, but experts say it’s unclear if that will hold.

-Much of that was community spread fueled by the delta variant — which was introduced through travel.
+Much of that was community spread fueled by the delta variant, which was introduced through travel.

 Scientists say implementing additional testing measures could help.

 A study published in March in the medical journal The Lancet Infectious Diseases showed that the risk to an overall population is reduced by only 36% through a single pre-flight test.
-But a two test system coupled with a short quarantine period catches a much higher rate, in excess of 70% of infected travelers, according to the study.
+But a two-test system coupled with a short quarantine period catches a much higher rate, in excess of 70% of infected travelers, according to the study.

 Lee Altenberg, an adjunct full professor in the mathematics department at the University of Hawaii, wrote that the paper “is one of very few studies available to inform policy makers in Hawaii.”

-But, he said, the research was mischaracterized as proof that Hawaii’s single test system was highly effective at preventing spread.
-State officials said the study proved their single test system would catch 88% of all infected travelers.
+But, he said, the research was mischaracterized as proof that Hawaii’s single-test system was highly effective at preventing spread.
+State officials said the study proved their single-test system would catch 88% of all infected travelers.

 “The public had the wrong impression about how much protection we were getting from the Safe Travels pretest program, and you can’t make good policy if you don’t have accurate information,” Altenberg said.